PerseusDL/CITE-JSON-LD/TUTORIAL.md

 I wrote this so my fake datasets can realistically reference themselves.

-When data is self-referencing it means the sequence of data creation matters.
+When data is self-referencing it means the sequence of data creation matters, i.e.
 I can't create an item which references a collection before the collection exists.
-I create a build script to make sure I get the sequence correct and save it with the templates I'm building:
+I create a build script to make sure I get the sequence correct.
+I keep it near the templates I'm building:

 	templates/img/fake.rb